httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 Due to how the application/x-www-form-urlencoded parser canonicalizes query strings, there are some cases where query strings which do not appear obviously equivalent, will end up being treated as equivalent after parsing.

-So, for example, given any non-default value for `No-Vary-Search`, such as `No-Vary-Search: key-order`, we will have the following equivalences:
+So, for example, given any non-default value for the `"No-Vary-Search"` response header field, such as `No-Vary-Search: key-order`, we will have the following equivalences:

 | First Query | Second Query    | Explanation                                         |
 |-------------+-----------------+-----------------------------------------------------|